The Journal of Aesthetics and Art Criticism

-The Journal of Aesthetics and Art Criticism is a quarterly peer-reviewed academic journal covering the study of aesthetics and art criticism.
+The Journal of Aesthetics and Art Criticism (JAAC) is a quarterly peer-reviewed academic journal covering the study of aesthetics and art criticism.
 It was published by Wiley-Blackwell on behalf of the American Society for Aesthetics up to January 2021 when it shifted to Oxford University Press.

+Abstracting and indexing

+The journal is abstracted and indexed in the Arts and Humanities Citation Index, Scopus, Academic Search Ultimate, IBZ Online, Periodicals Index Online, DIALNET, Art & Architecture Source, Art Abstracts, Film & Television Literature Index, Humanities Abstracts, Humanities Source Ultimate, Index Islamicus, International Bibliography of Theatre & Dance, Music & Performing Arts Collection, Music Index, Music Periodicals Database, Performing Arts Periodicals Database, Art Index, Modern Language Association Database, and Philosopher's Index.

+According to the Journal Citation Reports, the journal has a 2025 impact factor of 0.9, ranking it 9th out of 151 journals in the category "ART" and 43rd out of 336 journals in the category “PHILOSOPHY”.